IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### viewingDirection

 The direction that a set of Canvases _SHOULD_ be displayed to the user.
 This specification defines four direction values in the table below.
-Others may be defined externally and given as a full URI.
+Others may be defined externally and _SHOULD_ be [registered as an extension][registry-home].

-The value _MUST_ be a string, taken from the table below or a full URI.
+The value _MUST_ be a string.

- * A Collection _MAY_ have the `viewingDirection` property, and if so, its value applies to the order in which its members are rendered.<br/>
+ * A Collection _MAY_ have the `viewingDirection` property.<br/>
    Clients _SHOULD_ process `viewingDirection` on a Collection.
  * A Manifest _MAY_ have the `viewingDirection` property.<br/>
    Clients _SHOULD_ process `viewingDirection` on a Manifest.